Midportion Achilles Tendinopathy: Eccentric Exercises Show Promising Effects

 - pain even at rest in chronic stages

-They are restricted in activities such as running, jumping, hopping, sprinting and sometimes even walking.
+They become physically restricted in activities.
+Examples include running, jumping, hopping, sprinting and sometimes even walking.

 Contributing factors in sports include a rapid increase in mileage, running on sloping, hard or slippery roads can contribute to tendon overload.
 Among athletes, biomechanical factors including excessive subtalar joint pronation, limited passive dorsiflexion or subtalar joint mobility, and leg length discrepancy have been considered predisposing factors for Achilles tendon injuries.